diezcami/hkust-isp-notes/ISOM1090/Study Guides/finals-summary.md

   * Info on the internet is a Public Good

 ## Mash-Ups
+* A mashup is an web application that uses content from more than one source to create a single new service displayed in a single graphical interface.
+A picture is worth a thousand words, the main characteristics of a mashup are combination, visualization, and aggregation.
 * Easy, Fast Integration using open API's - Set of tools for building software, One data source, Second data source, Combined to create a new service
 * **HousingMaps**: Pau Rademacher remixed Google Maps and Craigslist, One of the world's first mash-ups
 * Old ideas prevail (Mashup "Alternatives): Web Portals, Web Information Aggregators, RSS Readers